This is our Complete Guide to Surfing Nosara in Costa Rica.

 When compared to places like Tamarindo or Playa Grande, Nosara doesn’t have as much of a wealth of places to stay.
 However, that doesn’t mean that you can’t find options to suit your budget.
-There is still a good selection of hotels and cheaper rentals.
+There is still a good selection of surf camps in Nosara.

 If you’re visiting individually, or as part of a small group, then finding a place in a local hostel or one of the hotels named below is likely going to be the best option.
 If you’re traveling as a larger group, however, then there are plenty of local rentals.
 Some of them are basic local accommodations, while others are much more tourist-oriented.
-We’ll cover a wide spectrum to help you find the best to meet your needs.
+We’ll cover a wide spectrum to help you find the best place to stay whilst surfing Nosara.

 Aside from being gorgeous, the Bodhi Tree Yoga Resort also offers gorgeous service and amenities.
 These include the swimming pool, juice bar, shared dining room, and complimentary yoga sessions.
 Perfect if you want to find your center before finding some barrels on the beach.
 You can book a bed in their shared dorm from $133 a night.

-The Gilded Iguana is the original surfer spot in Nosara since 1988.
+The Gilded Iguana is the original surf camp in Nosara since 1988.
 Surfers, yoga lovers, and adventure travelers seeking the best in Costa Rica hotels come for direct access to the region’s most famous beach, Playa Guiones, and stay to experience the most consistent surf breaks in the world, a relaxing yoga retreat, and adventurous mountain biking.
 Book your room here from $195 a night.

 Predominantly focused in South America, Selina is a well-beloved hotel chain, and one of the few that has set up shop in Nosara.
 Right between Playa Pelada and Playa Guiones, its in perfect position for those who want to go surfing at either beach.
 It combines traditional, high-quality hotel lodgings with a chill atmosphere, including a hammock garden, outdoor terraces, and hotel bar.

 Selina Nosara a great place for travelers who want to meet other travelers thanks to a selection of public spaces.
-They offer rooms of all kinds, suitable for groups of all sizes, and from just $57 a night it’s one of the best priced accommodations in Nosara.
+They offer rooms of all kinds, suitable for groups of all sizes, and from just $57 a night it’s one of the best priced accommodations for surfing Nosara.

 While Nosara might not draw the crowds of tourists like some of the other towns in the province, you will undoubtedly find a rather focused band of surfers staying in the city and for good reason.
 It offers some of the most consistent surf in all of Costa Rica, not to mention some especially powerful waves.
 Here’s what you need to know about some of the best surf spots in Nosara.

-A gorgeous white sand beach that’s easily the most popular coastal spot, with all 7 kilometers likely to see plenty of locals and tourists.
+A gorgeous white sand beach that’s easily the most popular spot for surfing Nosara.
 It’s also where you will find the majority of the surf schools thanks to a wide variety of peaks at the beach break.
 This breaks consistently both left and right over a sandy seafloor that long-boarders and short-boarders will get a kick out of.
 The swells on this break can get pretty huge, holding up as tall as 10 feet, but its usually quite beginner-friendly.